-At the end of this course, students should master French grammar that includes verb conjugation of verbs in the future and pluperfect tenses, conditional and subjunctive moods, irregular verbs, and relative pronouns.
-Students should be able to converse, debate and present their ideas based on the aforementioned vocabulary and cultural topics.
-They should be able to read authentic texts and understand conversations on the above topics.
+At the end of this course, students should be able to converse, debate and present their ideas on familiar vocabulary and cultural topics.
+They should be able to read authentic texts and understand conversations about them.
 Students should have a deeper knowledge of Francophone societies including politics, literature and current events.
 Students should strive for ACTFL proficiency at an Intermediate High or Advanced Low rating.